mstocco/mariostoc.co/content/traininglog/20210328-ironman2021-22weeksout.md

 ---

- For a longer ride home, I pedalled up Doncaster Drive; cresting the eastern aspect of that hill meant an opportunity to soak in another breathtaking sunrise.
+ For the ride home, I pedalled up Doncaster Drive; cresting the eastern aspect of that hill meant an opportunity to soak in another breathtaking sunrise.
 Whatever frustration I felt in the pool was erased with that moment of sunshine.
 ![Ride Map](/assets/jpg/ride2-20210331.jpeg)

 <!---->